joemecha/little_esty_shop_bulk_discounts/README.md

 Item A2 is ordered in a quantity of 15
 Invoice A also includes one of Merchant B’s items
 Item B is ordered in a quantity of 15
 In this example, Item A1 is discounted at 20% off, and Item A2 is discounted at 30% off.
 Item B is not be discounted.
 ```

 ## Status
-Project is: _in progress_
+Project is: _completed_

 ## Contact
 Created by